itsmepayback/Windows-Defender-Deleter/README.md

 Fixed Compatibility (Can Now Execute On Windows XP And Higher).

-Added A Message Box At The End Saying Wheter The Removal Operation Completed Or Not.

 Terminates Windows Defender User Interface Process To Prevent Random Windows Security User Account Control Promptings.